danielecelsa/chatbot-with-search/README.md

 streamlit run app.py
 ```
 ---
 ## 🧩 How It Works (The ReAct Loop)
-*   **User Query:** The user asks a question (e.g., "Latest news on AI?").
-*   **Reasoning:** The LangGraph agent analyzes the query.
-It decides it needs external info.
+*   **Reasoning:** The LangGraph agent analyzes the user query.
-*   **Tool Call (MCP):** The agent constructs a tool call (web_search).
-This is sent via SSE to the MCP Server.
+*   **Protocol Handshake:** The client establishes a connection to the MCP Server.
-*   **Execution:** The Server executes the Tavily API call and formats the result as a structured JSON object containing both a summary and raw sources.
+*   **Tool Execution:** The server executes the Tavily API call and returns a structured JSON object containing both a synthesis and raw content excerpts.
-*   **Observation:** The JSON result is sent back to the Client.
-*   **Response Generation:** The agent reads the observation, verifies the facts against the sources, and generates the final answer with citations.
+*   **Verification:** The agent reads the JSON, verifies the summary against the raw excerpts, and generates a citation-backed response.

 ---